Blackjacx/WWDC/README.md

   - Provide cached metadata to UIActivityViewController via UIActivityItemSource
   - Build the `LPLinkMetadata` object yourself if you have all data at hand
   - Return cached or self-made `LPLinkMetadata` object in `func activityViewControllerLinkMetadata(_: UIActivityViewController) -> LPLinkMetadata?`

-## Introducing iPad Apps for mac

-- **When to consider iPad app for mac**
-  - Make iPad app available on the mac
-  - Bring older Mac app to feature parity with iPad app
-  - Replace Mac app built on non-native technology
-- **Not all apps are candidates**
-  - iPhone only app
-  - Apps that are built around mobile features (e.g. ARKit)
-- **Goals**
-  - Easy to get started
-  - One project, one source base, one target
-  - iPad app on the inside
-  - Mac app on the outside
-- **Things you get for free**
-  - Default menu bar
-  - Window management (resize, full screen, split view and Sidecar support)
-  - Dark mode
-  - Scroll bars
-  - Settings
-  - Touch bar (basic layout)
-  - Open and Save panels
-  - Text sizes (iOS 13 pt, mac 17 pt) scaled
-  - Copy and past
-  - Drag and drop
-  - Printing
-  - Multiple windows
-  - Application lifecycle
-- **Features to adopt**
-  - Mac icon
-  - Custom menus
-  - Toolbars
-  - Touch bar (if you want to add custom layout and icons)
-  - Hover events
-  - Help
-- **Deprecated frameworks**
-  - AddressBook -> Contact
-  - AddressBookUI -> ContactsUI
-  - AssetsLibrary -> Photos
-  - OpenGLES -> Metal
-  - GLKit -> MetalKit
-- **iOS Specific Frameworks**
-  - ClassKit
-  - HealthKit
-  - HomeKit
-- **Hardware Specific frameworks**
-  - ARKit
-  - CarPlay
-  - VisionKit
-- **Framework Differences**
-  - Core Location
-  - Core Motion
-  - Core Telephony
-  - Core NFC
-  - Core Bluetooth
-  - AVFoundation
-- **API Availability**
-  - Annotations are used to indicate availability for every platform
-- **Conditionalizing code**
-  - Use `#if targetEnvironment()` to conditionalize code
-- **Bundle Format**
-  - As bundle format are not the same on iOS and MacOS don’t hardcode bundle path, use NSBundle to handle the work automatically

 ## Designing iPad Apps for Mac